beetbox/beets/docs/reference/pathformat.rst

 function detects that you have two albums with the same artist and title but that they have different release years.

-For full flexibility, the ``%auniqe`` function takes two arguments, each of which are whitespace-separated lists of album field names: a set of *identifiers* and a set of *disambiguators*.
+For full flexibility, the ``%aunique`` function takes two arguments, each of which are whitespace-separated lists of album field names: a set of *identifiers* and a set of *disambiguators*.
 Any group of albums with identical values for all the identifiers will be considered "duplicates".
 Then, the